Culture The Beauty of Africa

 Written by Teresa Mwangi

-For centuries now, the world views black people in the US as a representation of African ancestry.
+With Ghana leading the pack, West African countries shape the black American citizenship Africa narrative.
+They are the reason why famous celebrities from the US have dual citizenship, their second nationality being in Africa.
+For centuries now, the world has viewed black people in the US as a representation of African ancestry.
 The story of their origin dates back to the days of slavery when an estimated 12 million Africans moved to America between the 16th and 19th centuries.
 They worked in the fields mostly, and this is how black culture came to be in the US.

 In addition, history has it that the slaves pioneered jazz music.
 With this history, black Americana celebrities strive to connect with their African heritage.
 And one of these ways largely involves black American citizenship Africa.